sthagen/mandiant-flare-floss/doc/installation.md

 First, if you simply want to use FLOSS to extract strings, just download the [standalone binaries](https://github.com/mandiant/flare-floss/releases).
-However, if you want to use FLOSS as a Python library, you can install the package  directly from Github using `pip`.
+However, if you want to use FLOSS as a Python library, you can install the package directly from GitHub using `pip`.
 Finally, if you'd like to contribute patches or features to FLOSS, you'll need to work with a local copy of the source code.

 ## Method 1: Using FLOSS standalone

-If you simply want to use FLOSS to extract strings, use the standalone binaries we host on Github: https://github.com/mandiant/flare-floss/releases.
+If you simply want to use FLOSS to extract strings, use the standalone binaries we host on GitHub: https://github.com/mandiant/flare-floss/releases.
 These binary executable files contain all the source code, Python interpreter, and associated resources needed to make FLOSS run.